Custom filter methods

 Describes how to use custom filter methods in Optimizely Search & Navigation.

 Use filters to narrow down search results and to add advanced search functionality to websites.
-The Optimizely Search & Navigation fluent API provides a set of filter methods, which you can extend.
+The Optimizely Search & Navigation fluent API provides a set of filter methods you can extend.

 The Filter method provides a powerful way of filtering out certain matching documents by accepting an expression that returns a filter.
 Create these expressions by using extension methods, such as the Match